Link to an article by Owen Hewitson:

 My spouse was waiting for the show to profile the likes of Frida Kahlo and Diego Rivera.
 But I knew the show would omit avowed communist artists like them.
 Kahlo and Rivera were in fact not featured in the series, nor were any artists remotely like them.

 Viewers may gain much from watching the Mary Beard episodes but skipping the Schama and Olusoga ones and substituting, say, Sister Wendy’s Story of Painting (1996).
 Yes, a show hosted by a nun is less dogmatic and less biased than those by Schama and Olusoga!
 Another good supplement would perhaps be Ways of Seeing.
+Also, the original series by Kenneth Clarke is worth seeing, for the most part.
+Despite being exclusively focused on European art history, and despite Clarke’s off-putting neo-feudal advocacy and recurring anti-communist diatribes, he at least openly called himself in the series a “stick-in-the-mud” advocating outtdated political ideas, which is something that Schama and Olusoga are shamefully unwilling to do in this later series.

 Link to an article by Slavoj Žižek: